Can You Hurricane-Proof a Myrtle Beach House?

 Upgrade the Roof

 A metal roof is much more resistant to hurricane winds and water than a traditional shingled roof.
-Interlocking metal panels are cut to fit your home’s roof, and the life-expectancy is typically double that of traditional shingles.
+Interlocking metal panels fit your home’s roof, and the life-expectancy is typically double that of traditional shingles.

 Storm-Resistant Windows, or “Impact Glass”

 Impact-resistant glass windows aren’t cheap, but they can definitely save you lots of money in water damage.
-Once a window is broken, hurricane winds have a clear point of entry and room to build dangerous indoor pressure.
+Once a window breaks, hurricane winds have a clear point of entry and room to build dangerous indoor pressure.
 The solution is high impact-resistant glass.
-These storm windows are designed for hurricane winds, rain, and hail, and are a routine upgrade easily done by a contractor.
+Manufacturers design these storm windows for hurricane winds, rain, and hail, and they are an easy upgrade for a contractor.

 Upgrade Door and Garage to Hurricane-Proof Materials

 It doesn’t take much for the wolf to blow down the house made a sticks.
 Likewise, a wooden front door can be blown in by the hurricane force winds we see on the Grand Strand.
-A hurricane-proof fiberglass door is designed to look like wood but offer the benefits of high-impact resistance and better protection against the elements.
+A hurricane-proof fiberglass door resembles wood but offers the benefits of high-impact resistance and better protection against the elements.
 They also will not warp, bend, or scratch like traditional wooden doors.

 Additionally, your garage door is an important place to upgrade.
-Large and with a lot of surface area, it’s important to install a hurricane-grade garage door that is reinforced with steel to protect the interior of your house from wind, water, and debris.
+Moreover, it’s important to install a steel-reinforced hurricane-grade garage door protect the interior of your house from wind, water, and debris.

 Clean Up the Yard and Outdoor Area